-A.a.1 Wilderness Areas (declared in terms of NEMPA1 57 of 2003) Areas characterised by their intrinsically wild and pristine appearance and character, or that are capable of being restored to such, and which are undeveloped, without permanent improvements or human habitation.
-Such areas are declared to: a) protect and maintain the natural character of the environment, biodiversity resources, associated natural and cultural resources; b) provide environmental goods and services; c) provide outstanding opportunities for solitude and primitive outdoor experiences; and d) provide controlled access to those who understand and appreciate wilderness, Υ Υ Υ Υ Υ Y Υ A.a.2 and those who wish to develop such an understanding.
-Special Nature Reserves (declared in terms of NEMPA 57 of 2003) Areas characterized by sensitive, ecologically outstanding ecosystems or natural habitats, natural communities, populations or species, or unique geological or biophysical features conserved primarily for scientific research, educational and limited nature-based recreational purposes. Υ Υ Υ Υ Υ Υ A.a.3 National Parks (declared in terms of NEMPA 57 of 2003) Designated to protect areas of national or international biodiversity importance; or containing a representative sample of South Africa's natural systems, scenic areas or cultural heritage sites; or the ecological integrity of one or more ecosystems.
-National parks provide spiritual, scientific, educational, recreational and tourism-related opportunities which are mutually and environmentally compatible and can contribute to local and regional economic development. Υ Υ Υ Υ Υ Υ Υ A.a.4 Nature Reserves, including provincial, local authority and registered private nature reserves (declared in terms of NEMPA 57 of 2003) • Areas of significant ecological, biophysical, historical, or archaeological interest or that are in need of long-term protection for the maintenance of its biodiversity or for the provision of environmental goods and services.
-Nature reserves are declared to: a)supplement the systems of wilderness areas and national parks in South Africa; b) sustainably provide natural products and services to local communities; c)enable the continuation of traditional resource uses; and d) provide nature-based recreational and tourism opportunities. Υ Υ Υ Υ Υ Υ Broad land use Associated SPC category Associated land use activities as per the FS PSDF Spatial Planning Categories (SPCs) Protected CBA1 CBA2 ESA1 ESA2 ONA NNR
+A.a.1 Wilderness Areas (declared in terms of NEMPA1 57 of 2003) • Areas characterised by their intrinsically wild and pristine appearance and character, or that are capable of being restored to such, and which are undeveloped, without permanent improvements or human habitation.
+Such areas are declared to: a) protect and maintain the natural character of the environment, biodiversity resources, associated natural and cultural resources; b) provide environmental goods and services; c) provide outstanding opportunities for solitude and primitive outdoor experiences; and d) provide controlled access to those who understand and appreciate wilderness, and those who wish to develop such an understanding.
+Y Y Y Y Y Y Y A.a.2 Special Nature Reserves (declared in terms of NEMPA 57 of 2003) Areas characterized by sensitive, ecologically outstanding ecosystems or natural habitats, natural communities, populations or species, or unique geological or biophysical features conserved primarily for scientific research, educational and limited nature-based recreational purposes.
+Y Y Y Y Y Y Y A.a.3 National Parks (declared in terms of NEMPA 57 of 2003) Designated to protect areas of national or international biodiversity importance; or containing a representative sample of South Africa's natural systems, scenic areas or cultural heritage sites; or the ecological integrity of one or more ecosystems.
+National parks provide spiritual, scientific, educational, recreational and tourism-related opportunities which are mutually and environmentally compatible and can contribute to local and regional economic development.
+Y Y Y Y Y Y Y A.a.4 Nature Reserves, including provincial, local authority and registered private nature reserves (declared in terms of NEMPA 57 of 2003)• Areas of significant ecological, biophysical, historical, or archaeological interest or that are in need of long-term protection for the maintenance of its biodiversity or for the provision of environmental goods and services.
+Nature reserves are declared to: Y Y Y Y Y Y Y